tewendel/interkit-masterarbeit/sites/docs/src/content/guides/overview/build_app.md

 Design Chat interaction and server-side actions.

-- write interactions in the chat interface
+- [write interactions](/guides/quick-start/chat) in the chat interface
 - add chat channels and bots
 - add server-side actions
 - connect external services
 - use [cron](/guides/howto/cron_setup) for global timed actions

 ### Styling

-Tweak visual appearance of the app
+Tweak visual appearance of the app, see the quick start guide on [styling](/guides/quick-start/styling)
-[...]

 ### Testing

 It is a good idea to have people test your app, gather feedback and improve it.
-[...]

 ---